conrad-mukai/terraform-aws-network/README.md

 ### VPC and Subnets

-The module creates a public and private subnet in each availability zone.
+The module creates a VPC and public/private subnets in each availability zone.
 The subnets are sized using the VPC CIDR and the number of availability zones
 specified:

 | Number of Availability Zones | Public Subnet Size (Fraction of VPC) | Private Subnet Size (Fraction of VPC) |